 Ring of Fire Rose – heat tolerant roses

 Ring of Fire is the dreamiest rose!
-This hybrid tea rose grows close to 6 feet every year and is filled with large, lush green leaves.
-Hybrid Tea can grow leggy and sparse, but Ring of Fire fills out beautifully and would make a wonderful set of hedges!
+This hybrid tea rose grows close to 6 feet tall every year and is filled with large, lush green leaves.
+Hybrid Tea Roses can often grow leggy and sparse, but Ring of Fire fills out beautifully and would make a wonderful set of hedges!

 Ring of Fire produces an abundant amount of ginormous, fiery red-orange blooms throughout the year.
 These blooms literally glow in the sun and can be smelled from a few feet away.
-The fragrance is heavenly and resembles Herbal Essences rose shampoo (the infamous pink bottle).
+The fragrance is heavenly and resembles Herbal Essences rose shampoo (the infamous pink bottle with roses on it, of course).

 I purchased my Ring of Fire potted rose from Home Depot.